marlonbarcarol/ts-template/README.md

 ### Installation

-Please make sure to have installed the project commit linter as well as its dependencies.
+Please make sure to have installed the project husky hooks as well as its dependencies by running the command below

 ```zsh
  make install